UrbsLab/I2C2-Cluster-Documentation/README.md

-# LPC Documentation for the Epistasis Lab
+# I2C2 Cluster Documentation

-*Written by members (and friends) of the lab.*
+*Written by Ryan Urbanowicz in collaboration with the Moore Lab (https://github.com/EpistasisLab)

 ## Contents